mendel5/thunderbird/README.md

 `Edit` --> `Preferences` --> `General` --> Scroll to bottom --> `Config Editor`

 ### Default sorting
-Change the default sort order to "Date" with the newest e-mails on top (descending)
+Change the default sort order to "Date" with the newest emails on top (descending)
 ```
 mailnews.default